objektwerks/pool.balance.z/README.md

 Warning
 -------
->The ZIO ecosytem of libraries endlessly confuses Metals and Intellij.
-Enjoy! :)
+>The ZIO ecosytem endlessly confuses Metals and Intellij.
+So enjoy! :)

 Issues
 ------
 1. Zio-Json fails to add a type discriminator to Command and Event ADTs.
-No such issue with the Entity ADT.
+No such issue with the Entity ADT, though.

 Todo
 ----